ropensci/MtreeRing/README.md

 1. Enter valid path information, including Series ID, DPI, Sampling year and Y-coordinate of the path.
 2. Click on the "**Create Path**" (blue button on top left corner of the **Measurement Window**).

+See this example:

+<!--在这里放一个动态gif演示路径创建-->
+<img src="https://github.com/jingningshi/test001/blob/master/man/figures/PathCreation3.gif" width = 70% height = 75% />

 In current version, the path is a horizontal dashed line (see Figure 1 above).
 The path is usually placed at the center of the core sample and is adjustable both in width and color.

-<!--在这里放一个动态gif演示路径创建-->
-<img src="https://github.com/jingningshi/test001/blob/master/man/figures/PathCreation3.gif" width = 70% height = 75% />

 Detected ring borders are placed along the path, and are tagged with years and border numbers.